 Polymerase chain reaction (PCR): This is a very sensitive DNA test that can also find certain gene changes too small to be seen with a microscope, even if very few leukemia cells are present in a sample.
 Like FISH, it is used to find particular gene changes and not to look at the chromosomes overall.
 It is often used to look for the gene made by the Philadelphia chromosome.

 If the leukemia cells have a particular gene (or chromosome) change, PCR can be used after treatment to try to find small numbers of leukemia cells that may not be visible with a microscope.

 This test looks for leukemia cells in the cerebrospinal fluid (CSF), the liquid that surrounds the brain and spinal cord.
 ALL can spread to the area around the brain and spinal cord.
 To check for this spread, doctors remove a sample of CSF for testing.

-For this test, the patient may be lying on their side or sitting up.
+The patient may lay on their side or sit up for this test.
 The doctor first numbs an area in the lower part of the back over the spine.
-A small, hollow needle is then placed between the bones of the spine to withdraw some of the fluid.
+A small, hollow needle is then placed between the bones of the spine and into the area around the spinal cord to withdraw some of the fluid.